Ratings & Reviews

 When a customer posts a photo that includes your product to a social media site you have just received one of the best sources of excitement and inspiration possible!
 This material is most commonly known as User Generated Content (UGC).
 Check out how 14 brands are ruling instagram with their UGC strategies here.

-Finding a way to integrate all of that customer enthusiasm into your Shopify store while also making the content shoppable leads to multiple benefits.
+Finding a way to integrate all of that customer enthusiasm while also making the content shoppable on your Shopify store leads to multiple benefits.
 It can build stronger relationships with your customers and fans, help grow your customer base, encourage repeat buyers, and raise your brand profile.

 Who wouldn’t get excited to be featured on a brand’s website with a photo they took and shared themself?